JRamirez-F/LGI1/README.md

   <a href="https://pubmed.ncbi.nlm.nih.gov/37863654/">Extrémet et al., 2023</a>
 ).

+A hallmark of LGI1 deficiency is a robust bursting phenotype in CA3 pyramidal neurons (
+  <a href="https://pubmed.ncbi.nlm.nih.gov/38663634/">Ramirez-Franco et al., 2024</a>,
+  <a href="https://pubmed.ncbi.nlm.nih.gov/36804022/">Zhou et al., 2023</a>,
+  <a href="https://pubmed.ncbi.nlm.nih.gov/39984135/">Upadhya et al., 2025</a>
-A hallmark of LGI1 deficiency is a robust bursting phenotype in CA3 pyramidal neurons [Ramirez-Franco et al., 2024; Zhou et al., 2023; Upadhya et al., 2025], characterized by increased after-depolarization (ADP) and enhanced spike clustering even at low current injections.
+), characterized by increased after-depolarization (ADP) and enhanced spike clustering even at low current injections.
 In hippocampal neurons, bursting can arise from dendritic mechanisms involving Ca²⁺ spikes, augmented ADP, and modulation of dendritic potassium channels [Metz et al., 2007; Lazarewicz et al., 2002; Raus Balind et al., 2019].
 Thus, LGI1 deficiency likely combines a lowered firing threshold (from AIS Kv1 loss) with enhanced dendritic excitability (via somatodendritic Kv1 and Ca²⁺ channel remodeling).
 This dual mechanism may promote the synchronous CA3 bursting that resembles interictal spikes [Traub & Wong, 1982; Xu & Clancy, 2008; Ren et al., 2021].
 The high degree of recurrent connectivity in CA3 networks [Mitra et al., 2012], combined with the high sensitivity of CA3-driven interictal activity to low concentrations of 4-AP [Avoli & de Curtis, 2011], further supports this mechanistic framework.
 </p>
 </p>
 <br>